gucascau/iDSBins/README.md

 3. Determine the donor number of large insertion events.
 4. Functionally annotate the inserted donors.
 5. Identify the hotspots of large insertions.
+6. Measure the distance to the closest genomic feature.
+7. Extract the junction flanking sequence (50bp) of donor.

 # Dependencies